felsenkatze/albatross/README.md

 # Albatross

 A simple pandoc template for use with markdown documents inspired by [Eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) but built from scratch.
-The default options are ones that I think are good for documents.
+The default options are ones that I think are good for documents, but the requirements of my school can easily be fulfilled by supplying the additional metadata file [school.yaml](school.yaml).
+The current status of school requirement fulfillment can be found in [ROADMAP.school.md](ROADMAP.school.md).

 # Usage